adamsamec/CommandRunner/README.md

 * Control + D: Clears the output textbox.
 * Control + Shift + C: Copies the whole output textbox content to clipboard.

+## Download
+### Installer
+Below, you can download the installer for CommandRunner.
+The installer creates a Desktop shortcut.

+[Download CommandRunner installer for Windows][installer-download].

+### Portable version
+CommandRunner is also available as a portable executable not requiring installation.
+Download the ZIP archive from the link below, extract it to a location of your choice and run it by executing the CommandRunner.exe file.

+[Download CommandRunner portable for Windows][portable-download].

+### Source files
+CommandRunner is a free and open-source software developed in C# as a WPF application using the .NET 8.0 framework.
+You can find all the necessary source files in the [CommandRunner][source-folder] folder of this repo.

 ## Contact and feedback
 If you have suggestions for CommandRunner improvement, problems with its functionality or other comments, you can drop me an email to [adam.samec@gmail.com](mailto:adam.samec@gmail.com)